Barbara Myerhoff: Biography and early developments of reflexive anthropology

 Barbara Myerhoff was born on February 16, 1935, in Cleveland, Ohio.
-Her maternal “storytelling grandmother” Sofie Mann, a transformational childhood and adolescent figure for Myerhoff, helped to raise her.
-Myerhoff attributed Sofie Mann’s influence to her early appreciation of people’s life stories because Mann taught her that if one looked closely, every person had an interesting story.
-Instilling what would later become Myerhoff’s anthropological ideology and method, narrative/storytelling, Sofie Mann also helped prepare her for working with the elderly people at the Aliyah Center in Venice California, the subjects of Number Our Days.
+Her maternal "storytelling grandmother" Sofie Mann, a transformational childhood and adolescent figure for Myerhoff, helped raise her.
+Myerhoff attributed Sofie Mann's influence to her early appreciation of people's life stories because Mann taught her that if one looked closely, every person had an interesting story.
+Instilling what would later become Myerhoff's anthropological ideology and method, narrative/storytelling, Sofie Mann also helped prepare her for working with the elderly people at the Aliyah Center in Venice California, the subjects of Number Our Days.
 When working with the elderly, Myerhoff attended to the details of their words, movements, and feelings.
-She also discovered that they like her grandmother, held tightly to stories as their bodies failed them.
-Myerhoff emphasized that like her grandmother, their storytelling asserted their love of life, involvement with people, and created an alternative world where they had presence and visibility.
+She also discovered that they, like her grandmother, held tightly to stories as their bodies failed them.
+Myerhoff emphasized that, like her grandmother, their storytelling asserted their love of life and involvement with people, and created an alternative world where they had presence and visibility.

 Not only did Myerhoff come to appreciate storytelling from Sofie Mann, she also came to value reflexive method.
 In Number Our Days, and in the introduction to A Crack in the Mirror, Myerhoff relayed that each day she and her grandmother would sit by a window in her home and tell stories about the people who lived in the adjoining houses.
-As she explained, “we imaginatively entered in turn, making their stories into a commentary on our own lives.”
-One particularly memorable day of watching out the widow began when frost on the window blocked their view.
-Assuaging Myerhoff’s distress, her grandmother made a viewing hole by warming a penny in her palm and pressing it against the window.
+As she explained, "we imaginatively entered in turn, making their stories into a commentary on our own lives."
+One particularly memorable day of watching out the window began when frost on the window blocked their view.
+Assuaging Myerhoff's distress, her grandmother made a viewing hole by warming a penny in her palm and pressing it against the window.
 Seeing the world through a framed narrow perspective deeply moved Myerhoff to begin to think about the significance of isolating, attending to, and framing a piece of life.
-She described that framing the world outside with her grandmother was the beginning of understanding reflexivity, as reflexivity required attending to the frames of one’s habitual perceptions and actions.
+She described that framing the world outside with her grandmother was the beginning of understanding reflexivity, as reflexivity required attending to the frames of one's habitual perceptions and actions.

 When Myerhoff was a teenager, she moved with her mother and stepfather from Cleveland to Los Angeles, and eventually began her career as a social scientist.
-In 1958, she received a BA in Sociology from the University of California and an MA in Human Development from the University of Chicago in 1963.
-She then entered UCLA’s Anthropology PhD program.
+In 1958, she received a BA in sociology from the University of California and an MA in Human Development from the University of Chicago in 1963.
+She then entered UCLA's Anthropology PhD program.
 At UCLA, Hilda Kuper, a student of Malinowski, became a beloved teacher of Myerhoff.
 Myerhoff and Kuper would remain friends and correspondents throughout her life.
 As many anthropologists who practiced in the 1960s and 1970s, Myerhoff was influenced by Victor Turner, Claude Levi-Strauss, Clifford Geertz, Mary Douglas, Mircea Eliade, Max Gluckman, Arnold Van Gennep, Alan Watts, and C.G.
 Jung, all of whom wrote on symbolic systems of ritual, myth, and religious cosmology.